JasperE84/PyFusionSolarDataRelay/README.md

-# Huawei FusionSolar Kiosk to InfluxDB, MQTT, PVOutput and Home Assistant relay
+# Huawei FusionSolar (Northbound OpenAPI and/or Kiosk) to InfluxDB, MQTT, PVOutput and Home Assistant relay
-This is a python project intended to fetch data from the **Huawei FusionSolar** public **kiosk** and relay it to **InfluxDB**/**VictoriaMetrics** and/or **PVOutput.org** and/or **MQTT** and/or **Home Assistant (hass)**.
+This is a python project intended to fetch data from the FusionSolar **Northbound OpenAPI** or public **kiosk**, and relay it to **InfluxDB**/**VictoriaMetrics** and/or **PVOutput.org** and/or **MQTT** and/or **Home Assistant (hass)**.
+Both inverter and grid meter metrics can be retrieved from FusionSolar's API.

-Additionally this project can also fetch and relay grid usage data from the Dutch klantportaal.kenter.nu API provider by **Kenter**.
+Additionally this project can also fetch and relay utility grid energy usage data from the Dutch **Kenter** metering service for commercial transformers.

+Multiple parallel fusionsolar kiosk configurations are supported, and multiple devices on the *same* Northbound OpenAPI account are supported.
+Also, multiple parallel meters from Kenter's service are supported as well.
+You can configure where metrics should be published per configured device.
+Additionally, the project also supports publishing metrics from discovered devices over the Northbound API, which have not been individually configured in the environment variables.
+Please refer to settings the configuration options in this document for more explanation.

 [![GitHub release](https://img.shields.io/github/release/JasperE84/PyFusionSolarDataRelay?include_prereleases=&sort=semver&color=2ea44f)](https://github.com/JasperE84/PyFusionSolarDataRelay/releases/)
 [![License](https://img.shields.io/badge/License-MIT-2ea44f)](#license)

 # Installation
-This project is currently intented to run as a Docker container and fetches its config from environment variables.
-The project can also be started standalone by putting a config.yaml file in the root directory where main.py is.
+This project is mostly used as a Docker container and fetches its config from environment variables.
+The file `main.py` can also be started from a python3 environment, after running `pip install -r requirements.txt` and renaming `.env.example` to `.env`.
+PyFusionSolarDataRelay will then load the environment files from this file, overriding any environment variables already set.

-Configuration examples are in the examples folder.
+Check out [examples/docker-compose.yml](https://github.com/JasperE84/PyFusionSolarDataRelay/blob/main/Examples/docker-compose.yml) for a docker configuration example.

 [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/jsprnl/pyfusionsolardatarelay)

-Check out [Examples/docker-compose.yml](https://github.com/JasperE84/PyFusionSolarDataRelay/blob/main/Examples/docker-compose.yml) for a docker configuration example.

 # Breaking changes in the latest release
-Environment variables for config changed names and structure.
+In version 2.0.0 the environment variables used by this project changed names and structure.
 Please review the configuration section in README for updated variable names.
 Additionaly, functionality to write electrical energy usage from utility grid has been removed.

+# About Huawei FusionSolar Northbound OpenAPI mode
+FusionSolar is Huawei's online monitoring platform, the Northbound API exposes metrics from devices supported by this platform.
+This project specifically supports inverter and grid meter device types.
+To use the Northbound API (also called OpenAPI) please ask your installer to create an API account for you, with read access to the relevant inverter and grid meter (if applicable) metrics.

 # About Huawei FusionSolar Kiosk mode
-FusionSolar is Huawei's online monitoring platform for their PV inverters.
 FusionSolar features a kiosk mode.
 When enabled, a kiosk url is generated which is publically accessible.
 The kiosk web app fetches its data from a JSON backend.
 It is this backend where this project fetches the PV data.
 Fetching data from the kiosk mode can be beneficial to those without direct access to the official API and/or the inverter Modbus-TCP.
 For instance when the inverter is logging to fusionsolar over a direct cellular connection configured and fitted by an installer unable to provide API access rights to third parties.

 # About PVOutput.org
 [PVOutput.org](https://pvoutput.org/) is a free service for sharing and comparing PV output data.